Heralding entangled optical photons from a microwave quantum processor: Conclusion

-\paragraph*{Conclusion.}
+A future full-stack comparison could also take into account that microwave systems do not easily scale beyond about a 1000 qubits~\cite{krinner_engineering_2019} in a single cryogenic system with current schemes.
+Thus, optics is likely needed either way to scale up microwave qubits to fault tolerance through optically heralded microwave entanglement \cite{krastanov_optically_2021,duan_long-distance_2001}.
+Alternative microwave approaches using tailored delay lines \cite{ferreira_deterministic_2024} and LDPC codes \cite{bravyi_high-threshold_2024} are, similar to microwave-optics devices, in an early stage of development.
+Their advantage lies in deterministic entanglement generation \cite{ferreira_deterministic_2024}, and their challenge in long-range connectivity \cite{bravyi_high-threshold_2024}.
+Optics has long been the preferred information carrier in classical non-local interconnects and is taking over from microwaves in datacenters as well as between and eventually within electronic chips.
+One may expect this trend to continue both within and between quantum processors of any kind.

+\section{Conclusion}

 We propose a scheme for generating microwave-optical cluster states of dual-rail encoded qubits.
-Our architecture uses quantum transducers as sources of microwave-optical Bell pairs.
+Our architecture uses imperfect quantum transducers as sources of microwave-optical Bell pairs.
 Next, it deterministically entangles Bell pairs into cluster states.
-Single-qubit measurements of the microwave qubits reduce the hybrid cluster states to all-optical resource states.
-Deterministic entanglement generation allows our scheme to produce resource states faster than equivalent schemes in linear optics even if individual optical photons could be generated at orders-of-magnitude higher rates.
-We believe our scheme can be used to turn microwave-frequency superconducting processors into resource-state generators useful for fault-tolerant quantum communication, computation, and sensing.
-Improved isolation of qubits from stray light would put it within reach of proof-of-principle demonstrations with current hardware.
+Single-qubit measurements of the microwave qubits reduce the hybrid cluster states to all-optical resource states, thus teleporting an arbitrary graph state prepared on the superconducting processor to optics.
+Deterministic entanglement generation in the microwave domain allows our scheme to produce optical resource states faster than equivalent schemes in linear optics, even if individual optical photons could be generated at orders-of-magnitude higher rates.
+Although the analysis focuses on generating entangled optical photons from a microwave processor, this work is only a first step in exploring the landscape of architectures harnessing hybrid microwave-optical qubits.
+The proposed scheme can be used to turn microwave-frequency superconducting processors into resource-state generators useful for fault-tolerant quantum communication, computation, and sensing.
+Improved isolation of qubits from stray light would place the scheme within reach of proof-of-principle demonstrations with current hardware.

-\paragraph*{Acknowledgements.} We thank Giulia Ferrini, Johan Kolvik, Paul Burger, Joey Frey, and Simone Gasparinetti for helpful discussions.
-We acknowledge support from the Knut and Alice Wallenberg foundation through the Wallenberg Centre for Quantum Technology (WACQT), from European Research Council via Starting Grant 948265, and from the Swedish Foundation for Strategic Research. \paragraph*{Contributions.} T.H.H. led the theoretical and numerical analysis.
-T.H.H. conceived of the approach in collaboration with R.V.L.; A.F.K. provided input at a later stage.
-A.F.K. and R.V.L. provided support on the analysis.
-All authors contributed to the writing with T.H.H. in the lead.
-R.V.L. conceived of and supervised the project.